-- The scope and strength of the redundancy employed by the pattern determines the overhead to the system performance. - The pattern introduces a penalty in terms of time (increase in execution time), or space (increase in resources required) independent of whether an errors or failure occurs during system operation. - The error/failure-free overhead penalty must be minimized.
+- The scope and strength of the redundancy employed by the pattern determines the overhead to the system performance. - The pattern introduces a penalty in terms of time (increase in execution time), or space (increase in resources required) independent of whether errors or failure occurs during system operation. - The error/failure-free overhead penalty must be minimized.

-Solution: The Compensation pattern is based on the definition of a module (with well-defined inputs and outputs), about which redundant information is maintained.
-The scope of the module may include a subsystem, or the cover the full system.
+Solution: The Compensation pattern accounts for certain errors in the system, or the failure of a (sub-) system.
+The pattern is based on the definition of modules (with well-defined inputs and outputs), about which redundant information is maintained.
+The scope of the module may include a sub-system, or cover the full system.
 The pattern provides error/failure resiliency operation by applying redundancy to the module.
 The redundancy may be in the form of maintaining a group of replicas of the module, referred to as N-modular redundancy.
 The module replicas are functionally identical and each replica receives identical inputs.
-Alternatively, the redundancy may be in the form of maintaining encoded information about the module, referred to as forward error correction (FEC).
+Alternatively, the redundancy may be in the form of maintaining encoded information about the module.
+The key components of the pattern are illustrated in Figure 8.